DrakeBrewer/randomDrawing/README.md

 Navigate to the directory containing the C program.
 Run "gcc randomDrawing.c".
 run "./a.out".
-follow intstuctions promtpted in the console.
+follow intstructions promtpted in the console.
 There is a "test.csv" file included for testing purposes.
 For the new test filename, I would recommend "newTest.csv".